Supercell to launch new game after sales soar in 2013

 The growth in revenue from $101 million in 2012, to an average of around $2.4 million a day, underscores a boom in mobile gaming and Supercell's spectacular rise since it was founded in 2010.

-In October, Supercell sold a 51 percent stake in the company to Japanese tech and telecoms group SoftBank Corp (9984.T) for 150 billion yen, a deal that valued it at $3 billion - more than Zynga (ZNGA.O), which sold former hits such as "FarmVille."
+In October, Supercell sold a 51 percent stake in the company to Japanese tech and telecoms group SoftBank Corp for 150 billion yen, a deal that valued it at $3 billion - more than Zynga, which sold former hits such as "FarmVille."

 Its popular games "Clash of Clans" and "Hay Day" reached the top spot in Apple's App Store in 137 and 96 countries respectively, SoftBank said in October.

 The games were initially released on Apple devices but were also introduced on Google's Android operating system last year.
-The company said it had no plans to expand its games to Microsoft's (MSFT.O) Windows Phone system adopted by NokiaNOK1V.HE.
+The company said it had no plans to expand its games to Microsoft's Windows Phone system adopted by Nokia.

 Supercell said its annual earnings before interest, taxes, depreciation and amortization (EBITDA) grew to $464 million from $51 million in 2012 and a loss in 2011.